dux074/dux074/README.md

 On This Profile I Share Resources On Networking And Cyber Security
 <br>Im Also A Software  Connoisseur Sharing Anything Cool I Find On Github</br>
 # Experiences And Goals
- - CyberSec,Programming,Networking
+ - CyberSec,Programming,Networking,Political Science
 - Currently Interested In Getting My CEH,Anything Comptia

 # Something I Can Work On
-I wanna learn as much as i can also  land a job in the tech field
+<br>I wanna learn as much as i can also  land a job in the tech field </br>

 Most good programmers do programming not because they expect to get paid or get adulation by the public,